pattonsgirl/Fall2021-CEG3120/Projects/Project1/README.md

-# Project 1 - NOT FINALIZED
+# Project 1

 ## Objectives:

 - Create a git server of your own on your AWS instance
 - Understand the background actions involved with git
-- Work more with ssh keys and understanding locations for key based authentication
+- Work more with ssh keys and understanding files for key based authentication
-- Create documentation with markdown and practice project organization
+- Create documentation with markdown

 ## The Goal